This article was updated as of August 26, 2022.

 Know the Risks

 Ignoring cybersecurity is not an option as the risks are many and varied.
 With each innovation or automated process comes additional cybersecurity risks.
-Data is valuable, and the use of Big Data at a farm or ranch level can allow hackers (or perhaps hacktivists protesting GMOs) to analyze data to predict market availability and pricing – an advantage on the future market.
+For example, data is valuable.
+Using Big Data at a farm or ranch level can allow hackers to analyze data to predict market availability and pricing—an advantage in the futures market.
 Hackers can also have disruptive motives, such as destroying data or holding it to ransom until financial compensation is received.

 Cybersecurity on a Budget